elastic/endpoint-package/doc_templates/endpoint/docs/CustomDocumentationREADME.md

 logs and metrics datastreams.
 Only fields included by Endpoint are documented, those added during integration pipeline enrichment in Elasticsearch are not within the scope of this documentation.

-Endpoint state management documents are desribed in a cross-platform way because they are largely identical on each OS.
+Endpoint state management documents are described in a cross-platform way because they are largely identical on each OS.
 Events are documented per-OS.
 Documentation for each state management or event document includes the relevant OS(es), the data stream the document is found in, a KQL filter to match on the document, and all the fields associated with the document.